 Succulent Garden and Other Plant Options

-Creeping plants (also known as ground cover) such as vines are an easy way to add greenery without drawing focus away from the more fascinating plants.
+- Discover ground cover: Creeping plants (also known as ground cover), such as vines, are an easy way to add greenery without drawing focus away from the more fascinating plants.

-Especially if you live in a hotter climate, you may want to enjoy your pool even after the sun goes down.
+Especially if you live in a hotter climate, pool owners may want to enjoy your pool even after the sun goes down.
 Don’t worry, lighting your pool doesn’t mean sacrificing the artful scenery you’ve built.

-For something less noticeable during the day, you could install small solar-powered lights around the pool’s perimeter.
+- Space out with solar lights: For something less noticeable during the day, you could install small solar-powered pool lighting around the perimeter.

 The price tag of a swimming pool landscape is highly customizable.
 If you’re working on a budget, you can choose cheaper features and building materials.